SimpleMC/mc-kotlin-plugin-template/README.md

 - Gradle axion-release-plugin for managing semver
     - automatic updating of `CHANGELOG.md` and `main/resources/plugin.yml` when a release is made
 - Github Actions to build PRs and automatically create Github releases when a release tag is pushed
-    - Manual Create Release pipeline to increment semver tag and trigger publishing a new version
+    - Manual Create Version pipeline to increment semver tag and trigger publishing a new version
-      - Requires a secret named `PAT` with a GitHub PAT with code read/write permission to the repository
+      - Requires a configured deploy key with write permission to the repository (see usage below)
 - [`ktlint`](https://github.com/JLLeitschuh/ktlint-gradle) Gradle plugin
 - Gradle build generates a standard plugin jar which will download dependencies declared as [`libraries`](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/plugin/PluginDescriptionFile.html#getLibraries()) in